• Skip to primary navigation

 • Don’t substitute the diced tomatoes with crushed tomatoes, there's not enough liquid for the instant pot.
 You might get a burn error.

-• I use a salt-free homemade vegetable broth, so adjust your seasoning according to your taste and if using a vegetable broth that contains salt.
+• I use a salt-free homemade vegetable broth, so adjust your seasoning according to your taste if using a vegetable broth that contains salt.

 • It will keep for 4-5 days stored in an airtight container in the refrigerator or up to 3 months in the freezer.